arcanemachine/hetzner-dns-tools/README.md

 ## Setup

 - Ensure you have a [Hetzner DNS API token](https://docs.hetzner.com/dns-console/dns/general/api-access-token/).
-- Install the `hetzner-dns-cli` package:
+- Install the `hetzner-dns-tools` package:
   - Via pip (recommended):
-    - `pip install hetzner-dns-cli`
+    - `pip install hetzner-dns-tools`
   - Via GitHub:
-    - Clone the `hetzner-dns-cli` repo: `git clone https://github.com/arcanemachine/hetzner-dns-cli`
+    - Clone the `hetzner-dns-tools` repo: `git clone https://github.com/arcanemachine/hetzner-dns-tools`
     - Navigate to the root folder of the project.
     - Ensure the python3 `build` module is installed: `python3 -m pip install build`
     - Build the project: `python3 -m build`
     - Install the package: `python3 -m pip install .`

-Basic usage example: ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).
+Basic usage example: ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-tools zone list` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).

 **Note:** This library allows indirect lookups to be performed by domain name or other parameters, which will result in multiple requests being issued.
 To decrease the run time, use zone IDs and record IDs whenever possible.